 What is the Heritage of Chiang Mai and North Thailand?
 Heritage is any sort of inherited property or goods, according to one definition.
 I would use a much broader description of heritage.
 Heritage is not only limited to property or products but also includes ideas, skills, rituals, food, art or culture, and so on.
 It’s an endless list.
 We would like to discern different kinds of heritage.
 There are inherited tangible and intangible heritage.
 We also discern future heritage but that is a bit more complicated.

 Tangible Heritage of Chiang Mai

-The tangible heritage of a place refers to archaeological sites, historical monuments, artefacts, heritage houses and objects that are significant to the people who live there.
+The tangible heritage of a place refers to archaeological sites, historical monuments, artifacts, heritage houses, and objects that are significant to the people who live there.
 I don’t have to elaborate on this further.
-Tangible heritage in Chiang Mai are locations like Doi Suthep and the Old City.
+Tangible heritage in Chiang Mai are locations like Suthep Mountain and the Old City.
 These locations are the basis of the bid of Chiang Mai to become inscribed on the UNESCO World Heritage list.
 As such, there is some kind of recognition of these locations as being heritage places that should be protected.
 There are numerous other structures we consider the Tangible Heritage of Chiang Mai.

 Intangible Cultural Heritage (ICH)

 The Intangible Cultural Heritage of a place indicates ‘the practices, representations, expressions, knowledge, skills – as well as the instruments, objects, artifacts and cultural spaces associated in addition to that – that people recognize as part of their Cultural Heritage.
 It doesn’t refer to objects such as tangible heritage.
 We also call ICH “living heritage” or “living culture”.
 UNESCO inscribed Thai Traditional massage on its list of Intangible Cultural Heritage last year.